EcoQuest: The Search for Cetus

-EcoQuest: The Search for Cetus is an educational adventure game developed by Sierra On-Line.
+EcoQuest: The Search for Cetus is an educational adventure game by Sierra On-Line.
 The original concept was developed by Sierra VP of Creative Development, Bill Davis.
-The game designers are Jane Jensen and Gano Haine.
-The game was going to be ported to Amiga and Macintosh, but those releases never came out.
+The game designers were Jane Jensen and Gano Haine.
+The game was planned to be ported to the Amiga and Macintosh, but those versions were never published.
 A sequel, Lost Secret of the Rainforest, was released in 1993.

 The last of Sierra's various Quest series, EcoQuest is designed to teach about the importance of environmental ethics.
 The games are considerably easier than most Sierra adventures and cannot be lost or rendered unwinnable.
 Both use a fully mouse-driven version of SCI1, in the manner of Space Quest IV and King's Quest VI.
 The Search for Cetus was released first on floppy disk, then on CD-ROM with full speech in 1992.

 Plot

-The protagonist is the 10-year-old Adam Greene, the son of an ecologist and an expert scuba diver.
-Adam's trying to help rehabilitate a dolphin that his father has rescued when it starts talking.
-In no time flat, Adam and the dolphin - Delphineus - are trying to find Cetus, the sperm whale king of Eluria, an underwater kingdom populated by marine animals.
-He has assistance in the form of several creatures found in the various ecosystems of the world.
-Aside from the considerable liberty of sentient talking animals, the game is more realistic than cartoonish.
+The protagonist is 10-year-old Adam Greene, the son of an ecologist and an expert scuba diver.
+Adam is trying to help rehabilitate a dolphin that his father has rescued when it begins to talk.
+Soon Adam and the dolphin — Delphineus — are seeking out Cetus, the sperm whale king of Eluria, an underwater kingdom populated by marine animals.
+Adam is assisted by creatures found in the various ecosystems of the world (which are presented in a mostly realistic fashion).